devsylva/JediHolocron-API/README.md

 The API should provide an effective pattern for fetching Film data from the provided Star Wars API endpoint in other to store the film's id, title, release date and comment count in our database.
 Films should be sorted in ascending order with respect to their release date, Also users shouldbe able to comment on film(s), hence provide endpoint for listing comments made to film(s) also in ascending order with respect to their creation time.

+## Rate Limiting

+Rate limiting is applied to ensure fair usage of this API.
+Below are the rate limits:

+- **User Rate Limit**: Each user is limited to a certain number of requests per time period.

+  - **Rate Limit**: 60 requests per hour.

+  Please note that exceeding the rate limit will result in request throttling or blocking.

 ## User Authentication
 Authentication is required for most endpoints in the API.
 To authenticate, include an access token in the `Authorization` header of your request.
 The access token can be obtained by logging into your account.